Verdone/leetcode-top-interview-150/README.md

-# leetcode-top-interview-150
+# About this Repository

- My solutions to LeetCode's "Top Interview 150" list.
+These are my solutions to LeetCode's "Top Interview 150" list.
+Most of the solutions are either done with Java or Python.

+At the top of each file, you can find the name of the problem and the category it belongs to from the interview prep list.